 IDS: Image Delivery Service.
 An application used to deliver derivative images from the DAMS to be used in public facing websites or SI internal only derivatives.

-Open Text Media Manager: The commercial application system product that the SI DAMS is built upon. .

 Metadata.
 Data elements that describe data.

 NodeID: The unique identifier that refers to a particular category in the DAMS.